alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-aspnet-membership-provider-with-a-wcf-svc-service.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-The value for the &lt;dns value=â€xxxâ€ /&gt; must be the same of the certificate.
+The value for the &lt;dns value=*xxx* /&gt; must be the same of the certificate.
 In this simple example I simply used localhost, but do not forget to use the real name that you will use to expose the service.
-The bindingConfiguration is named â€œmbâ€ and is the one that instruct wcf that we are expecting username/password in the header of the messages.
+The bindingConfiguration is named *mb* and is the one that instruct wcf that we are expecting username/password in the header of the messages.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <bindings>